valeriiazvezdina/breakout-game/README.md

 # Breakout game

-2D Breakout (Arkanoid) is a block breaker arcade game.
+2D Breakout (Arkanoid) is a block-breaker arcade game.
 You have 3 lives to break all blocks.
 Good luck!

 ## Installation